Advancing the Therapeutic Powers of Play

 Learning Objectives: After successful completion of the workshop, participants will be able to:

-3 APT Live Webinar CE | Intermediate| Play Therapy Special Topics
+3 APT Non-Contact CE | Intermediate| Play Therapy Seminal or Historically Significant Theories, Play Therapy Skills and Methods, Play Therapy Special Topics

-NEAPT Members $50; Guests $60 | Limited to 50 participants
+NEAPT Members $50; Guests $60

 NEAPT is approved by the Association for Play Therapy to offer continuing education specific to Play Therapy.
 APT Approved Provider 02-123.
 NEAPT maintains responsibility for the program.
-Registrants understand and agree that any photograph (screen shot), video or audio recording of themselves may be used to further promote NEAPT.

-Cancellation Policy: All cancellations must be requested in writing and received no later than January 19, 2024.
+Cancellation Policy: All cancellations must be requested in writing and received no later than March 6, 2026.
 Cancellations are subject to a $15 processing fee.
 Substitutions (someone else attending) or transfer of registration to another training date may be requested.
-No refunds or partial refunds after January 19, 2024.
+No refunds or partial refunds after March 6, 2026.

 By registering for this training, you are giving NEAPT permission to add your email to our email list and you are giving permission for NEAPT to use any photographs or screenshots that are taken during the event containing your likeness for promotional purposes.